nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ---

+## Caveat: Not just producing regurgitated pre-training data

+- Fine-tuning matters
+- Prompting matters

+---

 ## One recent work: Generating Misinfo Jailbreaks, Comparing them to Social Media Data

-"An Audit and Analysis of LLM-Assisted Health Misinformation Jailbreaks Against LLMs" ([link](https://arxiv.org/abs/2508.10010)) - upcoming at AIES later this month
+"An Audit and Analysis of LLM-Assisted Health Misinformation Jailbreaks Against LLMs" ([link](https://arxiv.org/abs/2508.10010))
 - with Ayana Hussain, Patrick Zhao

-LLMs can be very good at:
+LLMs can be simultaneously very good at:
 - Generating jailbreaks that get other LLMs to produce misinformation
+- Producing outputs that look in some ways (but not all!) like "real world" posts
 - Detecting LLM-produced misinformation

 ---